 Union Gas supports the economic development of Aboriginal people through a number of scholarships and skills development programs, and sponsorship of leadership development programs.

 About Union Gas

-Union Gas Limited, a Spectra Energy (NYSE: SE) company, is a major Canadian natural gas storage, transmission and distribution company based in Ontario with 100 years of experience and service to customers, assets of over $5.8 billion and approximately 2,200 employees.
+Union Gas Limited, a Spectra Energy (NYSE: SE) company, is a major Canadian natural gas storage, transmission and distribution company based in Ontario with 100 years of experience and service to customers, assets of over $5.6 billion and approximately 2,200 employees.
 The distribution business serves about 1.4 million residential, commercial and industrial customers in more than 400 communities across Ontario.
-Union Gas is one of Canada's Top 100 Employers for 2011, 2012 and 2013.
+Union Gas is one of Canada's Top 100 Employers for 2011 and 2012 and one of Canada's Greenest Employers for 2012.
 For more information, visit uniongas.com.